Open external URL in Vim vsplit with w3m

 noremap <Plug>vertopen_url : call <SID>vertopen_url()<CR>

 In your .vimrc you can map this function to a command.
-I have binded this function to [leader]-x:
+I have bounded this function to [leader]-x:

 nmap <Leader>x <Plug>vertopen_url